1. Core Focus & Specialization

 - Reputation Defender:

-2. Cost and Value
+2. Cost Structure & Overall Value

 - Reputation Defense: